Layawn/ExplorerApp/README.md

 ![image](https://user-images.githubusercontent.com/100798944/217758126-f2b930f2-e132-4122-8f4e-115922013341.png)

 The right side displays the contents of the selected directory.
 Sorting is performed by the occupied size of files and folders on the disk.
+On first load, the application calculates the sizes of the displayed folders in the ListView and stores them in the cache.
+Storage time 5 minutes.

 ![image](https://user-images.githubusercontent.com/100798944/217756609-ffb87925-ce56-470c-bfe1-5c9583e97855.png)